-• A Hypothek is dependent on a claim, which means it cannot be created or assigned without a claim.
-It identifies a sum of money, which is paid on the borrower's default from the encumbered property, to satisfy the claims of the mortgage creditor against the proprietor or a third party.
+Hypothek.
+This is dependent on a claim, which means it cannot be created or assigned without a claim.
+It identifies a sum of money, which is paid on the borrower's default, from the encumbered property, to satisfy the claims of the mortgage creditor against the proprietor or a third party.
 The proprietor is not obliged to pay the claim directly.
 The proprietor only has to allow compulsory execution (Zwangsvollstreckung) over the property and objects on the property.
 As a statutory assignment, a Hypothek is automatically transferred on assignment of the claim.

-• A Grundschuld (land charge) (the more commonly used type of mortgage), is abstract and therefore independent from a claim.
+Grundschuld (land charge).
+This is the more commonly used type of mortgage.
+It is abstract and therefore independent from a claim.
 The link between a claim and a land charge is made by agreement, which involves specifying the purpose of the mortgage (Sicherungsabrede).
 A land charge also identifies a sum to be paid.
-Payment of such sum under the land charge does not automatically settle the underlying claim, as the land charge is still legally independent from the claim.
+Payment of this sum under the land charge does not automatically settle the underlying claim, as the land charge is still legally independent from the claim.
 The proprietor must also allow execution over the property.
 Independence from a particular claim makes the land charge much more flexible than the Hypothek, because it can be used by a variety of claims.
 Consequently, the land charge has far greater significance in practice.

 29. Is real estate securitisation common in your jurisdiction?
-If yes, please give brief details.

 Real estate securitisation is common.
 Encumbrances on real estate (Grundpfandrechte) serve as safeguards.
 Land charges are the most common method of securing real estate because of their legal organisation (see Question 28).
+Financial institutions may refinance using the German covered bond (Pfandbrief).